wp-plugins/myarcadeblog/readme.txt

 How it works?

-I’ve created a WordPress Plugin named "MyArcadeBlog" that puts your WordPress blog into an arcade games web site.
+I've created a WordPress Plugin named "MyArcadeBlog" that puts your WordPress blog into an arcade games web site.
 "MyArcadeBlog" can publish and download flash games from Mochiads automatically for you.
 Get over 7000 games from Mochiads only with a few clicks.

 == Installation ==
   1. Upload the contents of the zip file to your "/wp-content/plugins/" folder.